 The underlying LLM used by aiR for Review has been evaluated for use with 83 languages.
 While aiR for Review itself has been primarily tested on English-language documents, unofficial testing with non-English datasets shows encouraging results.

-If you use aiR for Review with non-English data sets, we recommend the following:
+If you use the application with non-English data sets, we recommend the following:

 For the study used to evaluate Azure OpenAI's GPT-4 model across languages, see MEGAVERSE: Benchmarking Large Language Models Across Languages, Modalities, Models and Tasks on the arXiv website.